 Note: Business meals (those necessary to carry out the unit's mission) are recoverable with proper documentation and justification.
 All attendees who claim federal reimbursement must have contributed to the business purpose.
 Proper documentation includes the date, location, food costs (with an itemization of any alcoholic beverages), attendees, and business purpose.
 This documentation is also required for Internal Revenue Service purposes.
 When the number of attendees is large, it is sufficient to name the group rather than each participant (e.g., Engineering faculty).

 Cost-sharing or matching is defined as the cost portion of a project or program not borne by the sponsor.
 All contributions, including cash and third party in-kind, are acceptable as cost-sharing contributions when they are:

 The Cost-Sharing Allowability Matrix shows the allowability of cost-sharing by source of funds.

-In addition, federal awards must conform to other provisions as stated in OMB Circular A-110 (Grants and Agreements With Institutions of Higher Education, Hospitals, and Other Nonprofit Organizations: Uniform Administrative Requirements) or in the sponsored agreement.
+In addition, federal awards must conform to other provisions as stated in Uniform Guidance (UG) (2 CFR 200) (Grants and Agreements With Institutions of Higher Education, Hospitals, and Other Nonprofit Organizations: Uniform Administrative Requirements) or in the sponsored agreement.